zaanposni/discord-masz/README.md

 - After authorizing your service to use your Discord account you will see your profile picture in the toolbar.
 - If you are logged in as a siteadmin, you can use the "register guild" (+) button to register your guilds and to get started.
 - Based on wanted features and functionalities you might have to grant your bot advanced permissions, read below for more info.
-- Checkout the bot commands using the `help` command.
-Default prefix is $.

 ## ⭐ Unban request feature